Simple present: Formation

-The basic form of the simple present is the same as the base form of the verb, unless the subject is third person singular, in which case a form with the addition of -(e)s is used.
+The basic form of the present simple is the same as the base form of the verb, unless the subject is third person singular, in which case a form with the addition of -(e)s is used.
 For details of how to make this inflected form, see English verbs.

-The copula verb be has irregular forms: am (first person singular), is (third person singular) and are (second person singular and all persons plural).
+The copula verb be has irregular forms: am (first person singular), is (third person singular), and are (second person singular and all persons plural).
 The modal verbs (can, must, etc.) have only a single form, with no addition of -s for the third person singular.

-The above refers to the indicative mood of the simple present; for the formation and use of the subjunctive mood, see English subjunctive.
-(The defective verb beware has no simple present indicative, although it can be used in the subjunctive.)
+The above refers to the indicative mood of the present simple; for the formation and use of the subjunctive mood, see English subjunctive.
+(The defective verb beware has no present simple indicative, although it can be used in the subjunctive.)

-The conjugation of the simple present is given below, using the verb write as an example.
+The conjugation of the present simple is given below, using the verb to write as an example.

 Negative

-The present simple of lexical verbs has an expanded form which uses do (or does, in the third person indicative) as an auxiliary verb.
+The present simple for lexical verbs has an expanded form that uses do (or does, in the third person indicative) as an auxiliary verb.
 This is used particularly when forming questions and other clauses requiring inversion, negated clauses with not, and clauses requiring emphasis.
 For details see do-support.
-For the verbs (auxiliary and copular) which do not make this form, as well as the formation and use of contracted forms such as 's, isn't, and don't, see English auxiliaries and contractions.
+For the verbs (auxiliary and copular) that do not make this form, as well as the formation and use of contracted forms such as 's, isn't, and don't, see English auxiliaries and contractions.

-Simple present subjunctive
+Present simple subjunctive

 Uses

-To refer to an action or event that takes place habitually.
-In the other hand to remark habits, facts and general realities, repeated actions or unchanging situations, emotions, and wishes.
+The present simple is used to refer to an action or event that takes place habitually, to remark habits, facts and general realities, repeated actions or unchanging situations, emotions, and wishes.
 Such uses are often accompanied by frequency adverbs and adverbial phrases such as always, sometimes, often, usually, from time to time, rarely, and never.